Branding the Service Portal

 <Commander_install_directory>\tomcat\public\emb_theme\images\notifications.jpg— The image that appears in notification emails.
 Don't change this file name.

-To change the main logo displayed on the Service Portal login page and the About dialog, see Displaying your logos in the Service Portal.
+Tip: To change the main logo displayed on the Service Portal's sign in page and the About dialog, see Display your logos in the Service Portal.

 Reverting to the default theme

 To roll back to the default theme: